Brigitte Bouthinon-Dumas: Mémoire d'empreintes

-Bouthinon-Dumas summarizes part of her vision of pedagogy in an essay that can reincarnate in the 21st century what interpretative treatises dear to the virtuosos and pedagogues of the 18th and 19th centuries represented (notably François Couperin's L'art de toucher le clavecin and Carl Philipp Emanuel Bach's Essai sur la manière véridique de jouer d'un instrument à clavier).
-Bouthinon-Dumas' work has an evocative title: Mémoire d'empreintes.
+Bouthinon-Dumas summarizes part of her vision of pedagogy in an essay titled Mémoire d'empreintes, which can reincarnate in the 21st century what interpretative treatises dear to the virtuosos and pedagogues of the 18th and 19th centuries represented (notably François Couperin's L'art de toucher le clavecin and Carl Philipp Emanuel Bach's Essai sur la manière véridique de jouer d'un instrument à clavier).
 The back cover sets out the main lines of thought:

 "Why this book?
 Because few instrumentalists understand why the piano so often betrays their thinking.
 All the elements - stability and fingerprint, true relaxation, tactile and cerebral awareness - give the means for a real and not only intentional sound requirement."

-We understand here that the ultimate end does not lay so much in perfecting technical keys for piano performance, as in putting these tools to use in a sound ideal, whose author leaves the reader totally free.

-The author insists on the importance of analysis, of culture, musical or not, and of all the means to enrich the imagination and artistic vision of the pianists who will read her work.

-Bouthinon-Dumas has also focused a lot on sound, seeking to obtain the most natural and open sound possible by relaxing at all times.
-It is very difficult to transmit to teenagers a real perception of one's own body in order to relax it or to solicit the right muscles, and the convincing results obtained at the CRR in Paris have enabled a good part of the students who have passed through her hands to enter the conservatories of Paris and Lyon, or to win international competitions.

 Students

-Some students trained by B. Bouthinon-Dumas before entering regional conservatories and pursuing a career:
+Some students trained by Bouthinon-Dumas before entering regional conservatories and pursuing a career: